Leon | Granada

 - Enjoy a nature walk and canopy tour near Mombacho volcano

 Ask our Destination Experts about great pricing on airfare.

 |Leon||2||El Convento (Standard Room)|

 |Granada||5||Real La Merced (Suite)|

-Calos A. Bravo School has a program where the children, teachers and community receive year-round environmental education and take active part in field trips to understand the importance of protecting the environment.
-The project is designed to provide children with school supplies that will support their education, while developing their commitment to helping protect the environment.
-This project also seeks to improve the school’s basic infrastructure, such as restrooms, classrooms and water access.
-We can help the children with donations (notebooks, pencils, erasers etc.) to use in their studies.
-We have the opportunity to repair some common areas of the school, paint classrooms and engage in activities with the children.
+Spend the day at Calos A. Bravo School, where the children and teachers receive year-round environmental education and take an active part in field trips to understand the importance of protecting the environment.
+You can help the children with donations (notebooks, pencils, erasers, etc.) to use in their studies.
+Also, you will have an opportunity to repair some common areas of the school, paint classrooms and engage in activities with the children.
 (B,L)

 Transfer to Managua airport for your flight home.
 (B)